tarekld/checkout/README.md

 The project PaymentGateway.Application is the Domain centric of the solution, where the Implementation of GetPaymentHandler and PaymentAuthorizationHandler.
 GetPaymentHandler retrieves the payment  for the repository and return it through the Api to the Merchant PaymentAuthorizationHandler received payments from the merchant through API and process  the payment authorization by creating  the payment  and submitting it the bank acquirer
 	Notice PaymentGateway.Application is defining the ports (interfaces) for the infrastucture aspects, IPaymentsRepository and IAcquirerBankService.
 PaymentgGateway.Infrasturcture.Payments implements IPaymentsRepository
+ 	PaymentsRepository reads or save the payments from in Memory list storage

 PaymentGateway.Infrustructure.AcquiringBank implements IAcquirerBankService
+	AcquirerBankService craate  httpclient to post the payments to the bank simulator